Deyaa22/resizable-linear-jagged-array/README.md

-# ResizableLinearJaggedArray - RLJArray
+# RLJArray - RLJArray
-`ResizableLinearJaggedArray<T>` is a generic, resizable linear array with an internal jagged array structure, designed to provide Big-Oh(1) time complexity for item access as it is with the normal array.
+`RLJArray<T>` is a generic, resizable linear array with an internal jagged array structure, designed to provide Big-Oh(1) time complexity for item access as it is with the normal array.
 This class allows efficient resizing by managing segments, which are fixed-length sub-arrays, and avoids the allocation of space for empty segments.

 ## CAUTION: